 SHE has to point it out—then go a step further and jab her finger in it.
 And you can forget about defending yourself with any progress you’ve made losing a little weight the past couple of months.
 It doesn’t matter—because SHE doesn’t care.
 SHE demands perfection.

-Turns out that I often feel like a failure most when I don’t measure up to her.
-Who is she?
+Turns out that I often feel like a failure—I feel like I’m the bad mom—most when I don’t measure up to her.

 SHE is The Perfect Mom.
 And YOU are not.